hjespers/teslams/README.md

 A sample application which uses the teslams.js library to determine the car location and optionally launch a browser using Google Maps.

-To work this program requires the node modules "optimist" in addition to "request" which is required by all applications
+To work this program requires the node module "optimist"

-	npm install request
 	npm install optimist